 f) To notify each new member of their election to the club.

-a) To officiate at all the clubs flying meetings, to ensure that all activities conform to flying rules recognised by the club.
+a) To officiate at clubs flying meetings, to ensure that all activities conform to flying rules recognised by the club.

 b) To supervise the operation of the measurement committee and its time keepers.

-c) To supervise all club flying meetings.
+c) To supervise club flying meetings.
 He shall have the power to appoint deputies as required.

 9.7.1.
 To publish newsletters with regular items of clubs activities.